DIY - Finishing Techniques

 Fireproofing in terms of finish

-Fireproofing is the process of treating wood with substances that slow the spread of fire (in English, the term used for such products more accurately describes their role - fire retardant).
-In recent times, these materials and methods of treating wood have been continually developed to achieve remarkable performance.
-For example, wood with very high resistance to burning can be obtained by pressure impregnation in autoclaves.
-This wood is primarily intended for construction purposes.
+Fireproofing is the process by which wood is treated with substances that slow down the spread of fire (the term used for such products is more accurately used in English - fire retardants).
+In recent times, these materials and methods of treating wood have been continuously developed and have achieved remarkable performance.
+Thus, it is possible to obtain, by impregnation in autoclaves under pressure, wood with a very high resistance to burning.
+This wood is primarily intended for construction.

-When requirements are not so high, impregnation of the wood can be done before or after installation with special solutions.
-These are aqueous solutions that penetrate as deeply as possible into the wood, thus increasing its fire resistance.
-They can be applied by brushing or spraying, in the recommended quantity, according to the application instructions.
-Such products are also manufactured in Romania, with official accreditation from the Fire Department.
+When the requirements are not so high, the wood can be impregnated with special solutions before or after installation.
+These are aqueous solutions which penetrate as deeply as possible into the wood, thus increasing its fire resistance.
+They can be applied by brushing or spraying in the recommended quantity according to the application instructions.
+Such products are also manufactured in Romania, and are officially accredited by the Romanian Fire Department.

-Sometimes the fire protection requirements are limited to the finishing system applied to the wood.In the case of stains, the problem is not very complicated because, even if solvent-based stains are used, the thinner evaporates completely and after drying the danger is removed.
-The same is not true of primers and varnishes.
-These burn and can even intensify the burn.
-Therefore, when finishing wood or furniture for public buildings, fire retardants should be used.
+Sometimes fire protection requirements are limited only to the finishing system applied to the wood.In the case of wood stains, the problem is not very complicated because, even if solvent-based stains are used, the thinner evaporates completely and the danger is removed after drying.
+Not so with primers and varnishes.
+They burn and can even intensify the burning.
+This is why fire retardants should be used when finishing wood or furniture for public buildings.

 treated wood photo source: propertyrepairsystem.co.uk